patrickhuie19/grpc-app-auth/README.md

 The gRPC services in this application can be instrumented OpenTelemetry tracing.
 Check out `example-otlp-agent-tempo-grafana`.

+Traces can also be generated in a mock tracing workflow and viewed in grafana.
+Checkout the Readme for the [tracing workflow](../grpc-app-auth/.github/workflows/README.md)

 ## Contributions

 Contributions and PRs are most welcome!
 Feel free to fork the repository, make your changes, and submit a pull request.